wpeventmanager/wp-event-manager/readme.txt

 New – Permalink setting added for events.
 New – Third Party Support folder separated to simplify coding structure for event calendar.
 Fix – POT file translation issue fixed.
-Fix – Fixed CSS tweeks with Calendar and other addons.
+Fix – Fixed CSS tweaks with event Calendar and other addons.
 Fix – Improve compatibility with the event calendar.
 Fix - Event Calendar widget related issue.
 Fix - Issue related to the tooltip that shows Event name, Image, Description, start and end date.